 ECON 696 Practicum in Economics (1-4): Provides academic credit for supervised work activity that draws on graduate-level skills in economics and that is documented by an appropriate exercise or set of exercises.
 Enrollment is dependent on the student's proposal of a practicum site and identification of an appropriate supervisor as well as on the approval of the appropriate ZSB program coordinator.
-May be repeated for additional credit with consent of the instructor.
-Restrictions: Consent of the instructor & the dean's office
+A student may register for multiple iterations of this course for a maximum of eight units of credit.

 ECON 699 Directed Study (1-4): Independent study under the supervision of a faculty member.
 May be repeated for additional credit with consent of the instructor.
-Restrictions: Consent of the instructor & the dean's office